Assign gymnasts to rotations

 ## Things to keep in mind

 Watch your capacity limits.
-A rotation should not have more gymnasts than the apparatus can handle in the allotted time.
-If a rotation is too large, consider splitting it into flights.
+A squad should not have more gymnasts than the apparatus can handle in the allotted time.
+If a squad is too large, split it into two flights or generate more squads.

 The order of gymnasts within a rotation determines their competition order on every apparatus they rotate through.